Mother's Mercy: In King's Landing

 Cersei confesses to committing adultery with Lancel to the High Sparrow, but denies mothering children to her brother Jaime.
 The High Sparrow allows Cersei to return to the Red Keep to await a formal trial, but she is forced to walk naked from the Great Sept of Baelor to the Red Keep while being jeered at and pelted with garbage by the angry crowd.
-Upon returning to the Red Keep, she is comforted by Maester Qyburn and the mutated, undead iteration of Gregor Clegane.
+Upon returning to the Red Keep, she is comforted by Qyburn and the mutated, undead iteration of Gregor Clegane.